 This concept of a currency getting weaker when the country that issues it starts experiencing a rise in inflation is the basic premise of another currency-pricing model called the purchasing power parity theory.

 Here’s how it works.
-The theory suggests that if you can buy a basket of goods in the United States for $100 and the exchange rate between the U.S. dollar and the Switzerland (USD/CHF) is 1500, then you should be able to buy the same basket of goods in Switzerland for Fr115.
-Unfortunately that is not often the case.
+The theory suggests that if you can buy a basket of goods in the United States for $100 and the exchange rate between the U.S. dollar and Switzerland (USD/CHF) is 1500, then you should be able to buy the same basket of goods in Switzerland for Fr115.
+Unfortunately, that is not often the case.

 The thinking goes something like this: if a basket of goods in one country is more expensive than the same basket of goods in another country, the value of the currency with the more expensive goods should decrease to bring prices back into balance.

 As the balance of payments theory and the interest-rate parity theory, the purchasing power parity theory looks at only one source of the decrease in demand for a currency with rising inflation, and as we have clearly seen, it is impossible to get an accurate reading on the fundamental forces that are driving the value of a currency by looking at any one of them in a vacuum.

-This takes the purchasing power parity idea down from what it would cost to buy a basket of goods to a simpler question of what it would cost to buy a Big Mac—because you can buy a Big Mac pretty much anywhere in the world.
+This takes the purchasing power parity idea down from what it would cost to buy a basket of goods to a simpler question of what it would cost to buy a Big Mac because you can buy a Big Mac pretty much anywhere in the world.